Jrotenberger/CBIRAutomation/README.md

  - Forcefully_Delete_Path_Or_File deletes a path or file aggresively, kills running processes if necessary.

  - Get_User_Accounts runs a light freeware process on a windows machine and returns an HTML logfile of all acounts on an endpoint.

+ - Get_Browser_History runs a light freeware process on a windows machine and returns an HTML logfile of all browsing history for Internet Explorer, Mozilla Firefox, Google Chrome, and Safari browsers.

  - List_All_Sensors generates a list of all sensors the CB server has seen, and provides basic details about each.